 - The cooked veggies into a large bowl but keep the empty pot on the stove.
 Now, in batches, fill your blender half-full.

 Remember, never fill a blender more than half-full with hot or warm liquids, so take your time and avoid disaster.

 - Blend the cooked tomatoes and onions until smooth and pour them back into the pot.
 Repeat until you’ve processed all the tomatoes.

-- Add remaining 1¼ cups of vinegar and return to a boil.
+- Add remaining 1 cup of vinegar in 1/4 cup amounts, tasting for correct acidity (not all tomatoes are the same) and return to a boil.

 Simmer for another 10 minutes then remove from heat.